Oil hits 2015 high on Yemen worry; U.S. gasoline at Nov peaks

 Oil buyers also stoked the rally with bets that U.S. crude output will shrink further after two straight weeks of declines.

 The weak dollar also supported oil and other dollar-denominated commodities.
-The euro EUR= gained more than 1 percent against the greenback, boosting oil demand from holders of the European currency.
-[FRX/]
+The euro gained more than 1 percent against the greenback, boosting oil demand from holders of the European currency.

 "The Saudi escalation of its Yemen campaign is producing exactly the kind of geopolitical tensions oil is known to rally for," said Gene McGillian, senior analyst at Tradition Energy, an oil markets advisory in Stamford, Connecticut.